PRECIOUS-Gold rises on failed Brexit vote, Fed rate hike pause hopes

 BENGALURU, Jan 16 (Reuters) - Gold edged up on Wednesday, supported by uncertainty around Brexit after lawmakers voted down British Prime Minister Theresa May’s deal to leave the European Union, while calls grew for a pause in U.S. rate hikes.

-An increased chance of a disorderly Brexit is supporting gold’s safe-haven appeal, even as U.S. share markets have risen in recent weeks, said Benjamin Lu, analyst with Phillip Futures.
+An increased chance of a disorderly Brexit is supporting gold’s safe-haven appeal due to a risk-off sentiment, said Benjamin Lu, analyst with Phillip Futures.

 “Gold is holding pretty well despite competing influence from U.S. equity markets.”